Sean-Leishman/PairwiseTurnGPT/data/README.md

 python spoken_dm.py --dataset switchboard --split train --show-output --process "serialised" --combine-speaker
 ```

+We can output the preprocessed data by specifying the `--write-output` flag to either `multi` or `single` to write the data to a file.
+Each option specific whether the data is written as a single line (no line breaks between turns) or multiple lines (line breaks between turns).
+The output has been written to the `data/examples` directory.

 ### Processors
 Processors are used to pre-process the data in different ways.
 The `aligned` processor forces turns to be time aligned so that the start and end of turns can be overlapped.